vruusmann/blog/_posts/2014-05-15-jpmml_evaluator_api_prepare_evaluate.md

 The central piece of the [JPMML-Evaluator](https://github.com/jpmml/jpmml-evaluator) library is the `org.jpmml.evaluator.Evaluator` interface, which declares `#prepare(FieldName, Object)` and `#evaluate(Map<FieldName, ?>)` methods.
 This API dates back to earliest versions (i.e. 1.0.2) and is still going strong.

-The current blog post aims to clarify the relationship between those two methods.
+This blog post details the relationship between those two methods.

 Quite naturally, data preparation precedes data evaluation.
 It involves three activities:

 * Conversion of values from the Java type system to the PMML type system.
 PMML has a two-tier type system, where the first level relates to data type (enumeration `org.dmg.pmml.DataType`) and the second level relates to operational type (enumeration `org.dmg.pmml.OpType`).
 For example, a Java string could either become a categorical PMML string or an ordinal PMML string, which exhibit different behavior in comparison operations.
 * Validation of values as specified by the `DataField` element.